shuanand/angularuniversalSSRApplicationInsight/README.md

 # angularuniversalSSRApplicationInsight

-Using Applications Insights SDK in Universal Angular SSR to fix intermittent timeout issue of 15 seconds, when enabling Application Insights from Portal.
+Using Applications Insights SDK in Universal Angular SSR to fix intermittent timeout issue of 15 seconds, when enabling Application Insights from Azure Portal.